croessner/nauthilus-website/docs/guides/lua-test-framework.md

 - missing calls fail
 - extra calls fail

+Scope:
+- `expected_calls` only works for functions that the Lua test runner instruments explicitly.
+- In practice, that means the mocked or wrapped module APIs documented on this page, for example `nauthilus_context`, `nauthilus_redis`, `nauthilus_backend`, `nauthilus_http_request`, `nauthilus_http_response`, `nauthilus_util`, `nauthilus_cache`, the dedicated `db` mock, and the wrapped HTTP client module.
+- Arbitrary self-written Lua helper functions are not tracked.
+- Standard library calls such as `string.*`, `table.*`, `math.*`, or generic `require(...)` modules are not tracked unless the test runner exposes a dedicated mock or wrapper for that module.
+- Use the per-module "Supported `expected_calls.method` values" lists below as the authoritative source.
+If a function is not listed there, it is not observable via `expected_calls`.

 DB uses a dedicated expected-call structure (see DB section).

 ## Complete module reference